kylebrackman/phase-1-project/README.md

 Choosing the agency in the select panel will return a the name and wikipedia link to each crew member within that agency, as well as their headshot.

+The user will also have the option to set the page to "Dark Mode", which will change the style of the page to a night / dark setting.

+Lastly, if a user is interested in seeing a crew member's photo more clearly, they can hover their mouse over any photo to increase it's size.
+Removing the mouse from the photo will set the photo back to it's original size.